The Mage Leveling Guide for Mists of Pandaria

 So, that’s why this guide is here to help.
 In addition to overcoming the hump of what talent build and general progression to follow, I’ll also be covering what statistics you want to aim for to truly maximize efficient damage output.

 Buffs and Nerfs: With the 4.0 patch Mages received a lot of love and were doing crazy damage.
 Various patches changed that.
 Mists of Pandaria (patch 5.0) changes everything in regards to talents and mana usage.
-Based on beta play it looks like Mages will be just fine.
+As of patch 5.4 Mages are doing just fine.

 Click Here for fast and easy leveling all the way to the cap!